HIV and viral hepatitis disclosure

 What if I travel interstate or overseas, do the laws differ?

 Until recently, laws regarding HIV disclosure varied between Australian states and territories.
 There are now no specific laws requiring disclosure.
-However, there may be differences in how each state and territory
+However, there may be differences in how each state and territory interprets the use of “reasonable precautions”.

 Most places around the world have no restrictions on travelling with HIV, however, some countries have strict requirements for granting visas, and some restrict entry for people living with HIV.
 Others may allow people living with HIV to enter for shorter stays, such as on tourist visas, but impose different requirements on applicants for longer or permanent visas.
 Restrictions are not always consistently enforced and may change with little notice, so it is important to seek up to date information.
 See the Global Database on HIV-Specific Travel and Residence Restrictions website for more information.